SimeonC/jira-gitlab-seneschal/README.md

 | `$DATABASE_URL`         | Url of the Postgres database to connect to                                                                                                    |
 | `$JIRA_HOST_URL`        | Url of your Jira instance, can be a wildcard.
 If you need more than one in the whitelist I recommend editing the `config.json` file directly. |
 | `$LOWDB_CREDENTIAL_KEY` | A 32 character string to encode lowdb files when saving them to disk.                                                                         |

+### Releasing

+To release you first need to setup `conventional-github-releaser` by following the instructions here: https://www.npmjs.com/package/conventional-github-releaser#setup-token-for-cli

+Then simply run `npm run release` which will automatically tag, update the changelog and create the github release file.

+To ensure this system works all commits must follow the [Angular commit conventions](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md)